 3 Tips for Building Your Credit Score

 It’s really unlikely you will ever get any credit if you are not on the electoral roll.
 It only takes a few minutes to do online and you can opt out of the edited electoral register which can be used for marketing purposes.
 Lenders use the electoral roll to verify your address and identity, so it’s imperative that you get yourself on it.
 Plus – there’s no excuse for not voting then as well!

 Use credit to build credit

 It sounds absolutely ridiculous, but you have to ‘prove’ to lenders that you are responsible enough with credit.
-If necessary, take out a credit card or one of the many quick loans available on the market.
+If necessary, take out a credit card.
 Take out the smallest amount you need, use it wisely and repay it in full every month.
 This will gradually help to build your credit score.

 Don’t apply for credit too often

 Every time you apply for credit, lenders do a search on your credit file.
 These searches leave a footprint, which can have a negative impact.
 If they see you have applied regularly for credit, it’s going to flag up something isn’t quite right and you’ll more than likely get rejected.
 Think carefully before you apply and space them out as much as you possibly can.